andreasBerre/monsterbutikken/README.md

 ##Your mission (should you choose to accept it)

-You've been brought in as a consultant to complete work on the Monster Shops backend after the previous developer had an unfortunate accident involving one of the shops products.
+You've been brought in as a consultant to complete work on the Monster Shops server side after the previous developer had an unfortunate accident involving one of the shops products.

-The late developer completed the client side of the application, and had just started work on the API's before becoming monster food - so we have a working front end, but the back end consists of the login subsystem and a few API stubs.
+The late developer completed the client side of the application, and had just started work on the API's before becoming monster food - so we have a working front end, but the back end consists of the login subsystem and a few controllers.

 After giving his bloody notes a quick clean you gather the information below: